scottishgovernment/housing/README.md

 Returns a filled out model tenancy PDF for the model tenancy documents returned to it, or a list of validations errors of the tenancy is not valid.

+`GET /cpi/cpi-delta?from_date=<from_date>&to_date=<to_date>`

+Return the the delta in CPI figures that are relevant for the specified dates.

+from_date and to date should be in the format yyyy-mm-dd with from_date <= to_date.

+This service is available at /service/housing/cpi/cpi-delta from NGNIX.